Business Communication is Receiver-Centric

 Power Relationship

 Typically, the rules for interaction change depending upon the power relationship.
-We’ll cover more in Chapter Two, but upward communication (to someone with more power) usually requires greater tact than downward communication (to someone with less power).
+We’ll cover more in Chapter 2, but upward communication (to someone with more power) usually requires greater tact than downward communication (to someone with less power).
 For example, it may be perfectly acceptable for a boss to tell an employee, “Get me that report by 5 p.m.”
 But the same would not be true in reverse.
 Instead, someone with equal or less power than the receiver might need to make the request more politely: “If you could let me know if my vacation request has been approved, I’d appreciate it.”

 Familiarity

-Receivers also can be characterized by the degree of familiarity you have with them.
+Receivers can also be characterized by the degree of familiarity you have with them.
 The better you know someone, the more familiar your relationship is.
 If you have ever worked in the customer service industry, you know that some customers are unfamiliar, like the person who comes to your shop for a walk-in appointment or a one-time transaction, and others are “regulars” whom you get to know quite well.
 While you may be friendly with all customers, there are different expectations for those who are more familiar to you.

 As a general rule, when you are relatively unfamiliar with a receiver, you may have to resort to general principles of business etiquette for guiding communication.
 But as you get more familiar, you will learn more of your receivers’ personal preferences or idiosyncrasies and will be able to incorporate those into your messages.
 You will learn if they have preferred methods of communicating, a certain sense of humor, or other preferences that will help you in your communication with them.

 It is important to note that while familiarity overlaps with relationship quality, they are not the same thing.
 For example, you may have a very positive or very negative relationship with someone with whom you are familiar.
 You may have a coworker with whom you are very familiar—but only because that person is the office bully and regularly targets you with his destructive behaviors.
-It’s even possible to develop goodwill with someone you only have met once.
+It’s even possible to develop goodwill with someone you have met only once.

 Formality

 Formality is the degree to which a relationship generally follows “prim and proper” rules of exchange.
-In this sense, you may have a relationship that is quite strict or structured, one that is relaxed, or one that is somewhere in between.
+In this sense, you may have a relationship that is quite strict or structured, one that is relaxed, or one that is somewhere in-between.
 Often, formality has an inverse relationship to familiarity in business.
 That means as familiarity increases, formality decreases, and vice versa.

 Think about applying for a job.
 As you make initial contact about a job inquiry with those you do not know (completely unfamiliar), you likely addressed them formally (e.g., as “Mr. Carter” or “Dr. Jamesson”).
 But when you got hired and started getting to know the individuals by working with them daily, you might have started calling them by their first names but still communicated somewhat formally.
 Then, after you worked with them for a longer time, you may have gotten very familiar and very informal, maybe even addressing them casually with “Hey” instead of “Hello,” popping in to ask questions without setting up a meeting, or even sharing jokes or personal stories.